 Soul Shoppe provided our students with three in-person sessions this year.
 The students worked on skills related to conflict resolutions, ways to identify and cope with emotions.
 They also worked on skills of resilience and growth mindset.
-Students in grades 6-8 also focused on being an ally.
+We made some shifts to the middle school sessions that seemed to better meet the 6-8 student needs.
 The coach also was able to spend time on the playground and coaching small groups of students with specific challenges.
-The coach provided three parent education sessions, met with classified staff, and met with certificated staff.
+The coach provided two parent education sessions, met with classified staff, and met with certificated staff.

-Teachers piloted new Social Emotional Curriclum from Second Step and School Connect.
+Teachers continued refining the implementation of Social Emotional Curriclum from Second Step and School Connect.
 Teachers met with administration and the school counselor several times over the year to explore the curriculum, make modifications and adjustments based on the needs of our program and students.
-The decision was made to adopt both of these programs.
 We will be using Second Step K-8 and School Connect in 6-8 only.
-We were not able to add the amount of additional counseling that we had planned for due to staffing challenges.